-An international team of scientists involving The University of Western Australia’s School of Molecular Sciences, the ARC Centre of Excellence in Plant Energy Biology and Lund University has made the surprising discovery that a plant’s reaction to rain is close to one of panic.
+An international team of scientists lead by Lund University and involving The University of Western Australia’s School of Molecular Sciences, and the ARC Centre of Excellence in Plant Energy Biology has made the surprising discovery that a plant’s reaction to rain is close to one of panic.

-The research, published in Proceedings of the National Academy of Sciences, revealed complex chemical signals are triggered when water lands on a plant to help it prepare for the dangers of rain.
+The research, led by Olivier Van Aken, and with Alex Van Moerkercke as first author, was published in Proceedings of the National Academy of Sciences.
+The study revealed that complex chemical signals are triggered when water lands on a plant to help it prepare for the dangers of rain.

 “When Myc2 is activated, thousands of genes spring into action preparing the plant’s defences,” Professor Millar said.
 “These warning signals travel from leaf to leaf and induce a range of protective effects.”